jeremymailen/kotlinter-gradle/README.md

 disabledRules = ["no-wildcard-imports"]
 ```
 You must prefix rule ids not part of the standard rule set with `<rule-set-id>:<rule-id>`.
 For example `experimental:annotation`.

+There is a basic support for overriding `ktlintVersion`, but the plugin doesn't guarantee backwards compatibility with all `ktlint` versions.
+Errors like `java.lang.NoSuchMethodError:` or `com/pinterest/ktlint/core/KtLint$Params` can be thrown if provided `ktlint` version isn't compatible with the latest ktlint apis.

 ### Editorconfig